 Remember that using computers and other technologies can be great fun, but it is very important to keep safe online.
-Always tell an adult if you have seen or experienced something whilst on line or using other technoliges that make you feel uncomfortable.
-Remember you can download Hector!
-He can swimon your screen at home just as he does at school to remind you to keep safe and help you to cover your screen if something upstes you.
+Always tell an adult if you have seen or experienced something whilst online or using other technologies that make you feel uncomfortable.

 Here are some links for parents which provide information on the current E-Safety risks and guidelines for young people.

-There are many apps and websites children may be using, such as Whatsapp, Facebook, Instagram and Ask.FM.
+There are many apps and websites children may be using, such as Whatsapp, Facebook, Instagram, Snapchat, TikTok and Twitter .
 Did you know that all of the above mentioned have an age restriction of 13 as a minimum?

 - Mind The Gap (393KB)